nicolevanderhoeven/doing-it-in-public/content/Doing It in Public/Introduction.md

 ### You get immediate feedback

-There's an internet meme known as *Cunningham's Law* that states :
+There's an internet meme known as *Cunningham's Law* that states:

 > The best way to get the right answer on the Internet is not to ask a question, it’s to post the wrong answer.